-One SCLC initiative that scored quick success was a project started in February 1966 headed by Rev. Jesse Jackson called Operation Breadbasket (later renamed Operation PUSH).
+One SCLC initiative that scored quick success was a project started in February 1966 headed by Rev. Jesse Jackson (b.
+1941) called Operation Breadbasket (renamed by Jackson Operation PUSH after King’s death).
 Within months there were several hundred new Black hires in Chicago-area businesses by way of this action.

 King’s months-long presence in Chicago in 1966 could also be credited for prompting Mayor Daley to establish new city programs.
 Daley also hosted various “summits” with clergy, labor and business leaders with the agenda to combat poverty and racism in Chicago.

-In August 1966, Daley, with the support of the Chicago Freedom Movement, accepted the departure of public schools Chief Benjamin Willis and the appointment of James F. Redmond, a racial progressive.
+In August 1966, Daley, with the support of the Chicago Freedom Movement, accepted the departure of public schools Chief Benjamin Willis and the appointment of James F. Redmond, a racial progressive, who served in that capacity until 1975.
 Still, Daley considered only white men for the post and overlooked two qualified Black candidates.

 One thing Dr. King considered a key effort to improve African-American lives in the ghetto was to transform gang members into nonviolent civil rights activists.
-When a gunfight at a SCLC meeting in May 1966 broke out between Blackstone Rangers and East Side Disciples that appeared to end King’s official initiative in this direction.
+When a gunfight at a SCLC meeting in May 1966 broke out between Blackstone Rangers and East Side Disciples that ended King’s official initiative in this direction for the present.

-Now the long, hot days of a Chicago summer were at the doorstep.
-Many in the city wondered in 1966 to what extent Dr. King’s plans might add to the heat.
+Now the long, hot days of the Chicago summer were on the doorstep.
+Many in the city wondered at the start of summer 1966 to what extent Dr. King’s plans might add to the heat.